gabrielsoltz/metahub/README.md

 ## MetaChecks Filtering

-MetaHub supports filtering for MetaChecks in the form of list.
-You speficy each metacheck separeten them using spaces.
-If you speficy more than one check, you will get all resources that matches at least one of the checks.
+MetaHub supports filtering for MetaChecks in the form of a list.
+You can use how many filters you want and separate them using spaces.
+If you specify more than one check, you will get all resources that match at least one of the checks.

-When you pass a filter for MetaCheck, you will only get resources that matchs the filter you speficied.
+The MetaCheck filters are applied to the output of the MetaCheck that executes over your AWS Resources.

+This is the workflow:

+1. MetaHub fetches AWS Security Findings based on the filters you specifi using `--sh-filters` (or the default ones).
+2. MetaHub executes MetaChecks for the AWS affected resources based on the previous list of findings
+3. MetaHub only shows you the resources that matches your `--mh-filters`, so it's a subset of the resources from point 1.

 Use cases examples:

+- Get all Security Groups (`ResourceType=AwsEc2SecurityGroup`) affected by AWS Security Hub findings that are ACTIVE and NEW (`RecordState=ACTIVE WorkflowStatus=NEW`) only if they are attached to Network Interfaces (`is_attached_to_network_interfaces`)

-`./metahub --list-findings --sh-filters RecordState=ACTIVE WorkflowStatus=NEW ProductName="Security Hub" ResourceType=AwsEc2SecurityGroup --mh-filters is_attached_to_network_interfaces`
+`./metahub --list-findings --sh-filters RecordState=ACTIVE WorkflowStatus=NEW ResourceType=AwsEc2SecurityGroup --mh-filters is_attached_to_network_interfaces`

-From the rerources with findings found by your Security Hub filters, you will only get resources that also matchs your MetaHub filters.
-If the resource matchs the Security Hub filters but it doesn't match the MetaHub filter, you will not get it as a finding.

-You can list all MetaChecks by resources using `--list-metachecks`
+You can list all available MetaChecks using `--list-metachecks`

 # Updating Findings

 You can use MetaHub to update your AWS Security Findings in bulk.

-Think again in the first example, we have 1 MetaHub resource non-comnpliant, based on 4 AWS Security Hub findings.
+Think again in the first example.
+We have 1 MetaHub resource non-compliant, based on 4 AWS Security Hub findings.

-You can udpate those 4 AWS Security Findings in one single-command with Meta Hub: `--update-findings`
+You can update those 4 AWS Security Findings in one single command with Meta Hub: `--update-findings.`

-For example, you can update the Worflow Status of those findings in one shot: `--update-findings Workflow=NOTIFIED`
+For example, you can update the Workflow Status of those findings in one shot: `--update-findings Workflow=NOTIFIED.`

-MetaHub supports KEY=VALUE parameters for updating AWS Security Hub findings, the same way you would do it using AWS CLI.
+MetaHub supports KEY=VALUE parameters for updating AWS Security Hub findings, the same way you would using AWS CLI.

-Filters are defined as key=value, if a value contains spaces, you should define it with double quotes: KeyToUpdate="this is a value"
+Filters are defined as key=value.
+If a value contains spaces, you should define it with double quotes: KeyToUpdate="this is a value."

 Use case examples:

 - Update Workflow Status to `RESOLVED` for all findings with `RecordState=ARCHIVED` and `WorkflowStatus=NEW`:

-`./metahub --list-findings --sh-filters RecordState=ACTIVE WorkflowStatus=NEW --update Workflow=RESOLVED`
+`./metahub --list-findings --sh-filters RecordState=ACTIVE WorkflowStatus=NEW ----update-findings Workflow=RESOLVED`

 # Running the program

 ## Python Virtual Environment

-This is a python program, requirements are defined in the file `requirements.txt`, you can install those requirements in your system or use a Python virtual environment.
+This is a python program.
+Requirements are defined in the file `requirements.txt`; you can install those requirements in your system or use a Python virtual environment.

-Python virtual environment:
+Using a Python virtual environment:

 ```
 cd metahub